eficode-academy/k8s-is-easy-talk/slides.md

 We can put all of these in a `git` repository and point a `gitops` controller at it.

+Now we have a central "source of truth" of the desired state.
+ArgoCD now handles the actual scheduling for us!

 Let's deploy `ArgoCD` and deploy the rest of the `quotes-flask` application using GitOps!

 ---